-1. To receive the Audited Financial Statements for the financial year ended 30 June 2022 together with the Reports of the Directors and the Auditors thereon.
-(Please refer to Note (a)) 2.
-To approve the payment of Directors' fees of up to RM350,000/- for the financial year ending 30 June 2023 and thereafter, which is payable quarterly in arrears.
-(Ordinary Resolution 1) 3.
-To approve the payment of Directors' benefits of up to RM40,000/- from 30 November 2022 until the next AGM of the Company in year 2023.
-(Ordinary Resolution 2) 4.
-To re-elect Mr. Chong Koon Meng, who is due to retire in accordance with Clause 120 of the Company's Constitution and being eligible, has offered himself for re-election.
-(Ordinary Resolution 3) 5.
-To re-elect the following Directors, who are due to retire in accordance with Clause 121 of the Company's Constitution and being eligible, have offered themselves for re-election:- (a) Mr. Ng Keok Chai; and (Ordinary Resolution 4) (b) Mr. Sim Chiun Wee.
-(Ordinary Resolution 5) 6.
-To appoint Messrs.
-ChengCo PLT as auditors of the Company in place of the retiring auditors, Messrs.
-Folks DFK & Co. and to authorise the Directors to fix their remuneration.
-(Ordinary Resolution 6) As S Special Business То с onsider and, if thought fit, with or without any modification, to pass the following resolutions as Ordinary Resolutions:-
+1. To receive the Audited Financial Statements for the financial year ended 30 June 2023 together with the Reports of the Directors and the Auditors thereon.

+(Please refer to Note (a))

+2. To approve the payment of Directors' fees of up to RM350,000/- for the financial year ending 30 June 2024 and thereafter, which is payable quarterly in arrears.

+3. To approve the payment of Directors' benefits of up to RM40,000/- from 1 December 2023 until the date of the next AGM of the Company.

+- 4. To re-elect the following Directors, who are due to retire in accordance with Clause 120 of the Company's Constitution and being eligible, have offered themselves for re-election:- - (a) Dato' Goh Soo Wee; and

+(b) Dato' Chong Mun Phing.

+5. To re-appoint Messrs.
+ChengCo PLT as auditors of the Company until the conclusion of the next AGM and to authorise the Directors to fix their remuneration.

+As Special Business

+To consider and, if thought fit, with or without any modification, to pass the following resolutions as Ordinary and Special Resolutions:-

-7. ORDINARY RESOLUTION WAIVER OF PRE-EMPTIVE RIGHTS UNDER SECTION 85 OF THE COMPANIES ACT 2016 ("ACT")
+6. ORDINARY RESOLUTION WAIVER OF PRE-EMPTIVE RIGHTS UNDER SECTION 85 OF THE COMPANIES ACT 2016 ("ACT")